Green Homes Grant: Privacy Notice

 Any complaint to the Information Commissioner is without prejudice to your right to seek redress through the courts.

-The data controllers for your personal data are East Lindsey District Council and the Department for Business, Energy and Industrial Strategy (BEIS).
+The data controllers for your personal data are East Lindsey District Council and the Department for Energy Security and Net Zero (DESNZ).

 You can contact the East Lindsey District Council Data Protection Officer at:

-You can contact the BEIS Data Protection Officer at:
+You can contact the DESNZ Data Protection Officer at:

 1 Victoria Street